 Author: Jessica L. Skladzien, Kutak Rock LLP

 - Kansas does not have a state family and medical leave law applicable to private employers.
 See Family and Medical Leave.

 - Kansas law does not requires private employers to provide employees with sick leave, vacation or holiday time.
-See Sick and Bereavement Leave/Vacation or Holiday Time;
+See Sick Leave and Vacation or Holiday Time;

 - Any person who is entitled to vote at an election conducted by a county election official in Kansas is entitled to a leave of absence from work for a period not to exceed two consecutive hours between the hours that the polls open and close on election day.
 See Voting Leave.

 - An employer must provide an unpaid leave to any employee who is a member of the Kansas National Guard to attend drills and other activities.
 See Military Leave.